jannakha/work-test/README.md

 # Welcome to UQLibrary Work Test!

-These simple tasks should demonstrate your basic understanding and skills in PHP and javascript.
+These simple tasks should demonstrate your basic understanding and skills in PHP and JavaScript.
+- there's no time limit on the test
 - read all instructions first
-- implement each test (fontend and backend) in its own repo on github
+- implement each test (fontend and backend) in its own public repo on github/bitbucket/etc
+- commit often to view your work progress
 - send us links to your repo when you're done

 ## Backend test: PHP Web Service